Advice - Photography / Negotiating rates and rights

 Photographers should in principle always start from an initial fee for a very specific limited licence and insist on getting payment for every additional right sought.

 They should then be prepared to be flexible when granting a range of extra rights - for an appreciable mark-up.
-In the case of the Business Week contract, photographers granted the rights to publish on the web, in foreign editions and in joint ventures, and most of the proceeds from reprints - the commercial reuse for advertising purposes of editorial in the magazine.
-The 100% mark up in return pushed the minimum space rate (for a quarter page) up from US$225 to US$450.
+In the case of the Business Week negotiation, photographers granted the rights to publish on the web, in foreign editions and in joint ventures, and most of the proceeds from reprints - the commercial reuse for advertising purposes of editorial in the magazine.
+They retained syndication rights.

 Striking the right deal depends on experience, but also on a clear understanding of the market, or rather the various different markets in which editorial and PR photography is required.